bil-bas/smash_and_grab/README.md

 Description
 -----------

-_Smash and Grab!_ is a retro isometric supervillainous turn-based hiest game.
+_Smash and Grab!_ is a retro isometric, super-villainous, turn-based heist game.

 Requirements
 ------------